 (Editor’s note: Scott Edward Walker is the founder and CEO of Walker Corporate Law Group, PLLC, a law firm specializing in the representation of entrepreneurs.
 He submitted this column to VentureBeat.)

 One of the most enjoyable (and sometimes complicated) part of working with startups is protecting founders and watching their backs.
-Not only are there key contractual issues that must be buttoned-down (like
+Not only are there key contractual issues that must be buttoned-down (like vesting and IP assignments), but there are also a minefield of laws and regulations that must be complied with.

 In a world of easy access to online documents, this legal compliance is often overlooked or marginalized by founders, as they attempt to stay “lean” and “scrappy” (and sometimes even handle the legal work themselves or through a web service).
 Certain violations of law, however, could lead to founders’ criminal liability.
 Here are four sets of laws to watch-out for: